Day Trip to Perouges

 Perouges is another of those amazing medieval walled & cobblestoned little villages that are all over Europe, but each is just different enough, to where it is always interesting to visit them.
 It is a medieval walled town 19 miles northeast of Lyon and is perched on a small hill that overlooks the plain of the Ain River.

 After the archealogical excavations on the Croix Tombée site, it was confirmed that humans have been present in Pérouges from Chalcolithic (about 2500 BC to 1800 BC) until the Merovingian period (5th-8th centuries) on the Longevent river.
 There are no records or information for the 8th through the 12th centuries, and the first written records mention the Pérouges old fortress dates from the begining of the 12th century.

-NOTE: If you ever come to Perouges, be sure to try the Galette Perugienne a la Crème ("pancake of Perouges") because it is widely regarded as very tasty!
+NOTE: If you ever visit Perouges, be sure to try the Galette Perougienne a la Crème ("Perugian Pancake with Cream") because it is widely regarded as very tasty!

-The above images give you an idea of how medieval Perouges appears; narrow cobblestoned streets, everything was built with stone, city wall surrounds the entire village, lookout towers, etc. There were a number of small shops where one could satisfy their desires for a momento.
+The above images hopefully gave you an idea of how medieval Perouges appears; narrow cobblestoned streets, everything was built with stone, city wall surrounds the entire village, lookout towers, etc. There were a number of small shops where one could satisfy their desires for a momento.

 After everyone had seen everything in the village, we got back onto the tour bus and returned to the ship in time for the Captain's Cocktail Party at 6:30PM.

 Here are some tips for planning your visit to Pérouges:

 - Wear comfortable shoes: You'll be doing a lot of walking, so it's important to wear comfortable shoes.